Chart Color Schemes

 Soldiers Hill has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified six projects likely affecting the region.
-Notable initiatives include La Trobe Street Saleyards Redevelopment, Central Neighbourhood Activity Centre in Ballarat North, Ballarat Station Upgrade, and Ballarat Base Hospital Redevelopment.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified six projects that could impact this region.
+Key initiatives include La Trobe Street Saleyards Redevelopment, Central Neighbourhood Activity Centre in Ballarat North, Ballarat Station Upgrade, and Ballarat Base Hospital Redevelopment.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.